aajanki/finnish-pos-accuracy/README.md

 ```
 export PATH=$(pwd)/models/cg3/src:$PATH

+# Predict lemmas and POS tags using all models.
+# Writes results under results/predictions/*/
+python predict.py

+# Evaluate by comparing the predictions with the gold standard data.
+# Writes results to results/evaluation.csv
 python evaluate.py

+# Plot the evaluations.
+# Saves the plots under results/images/
 python plot_results.py
 ```

-The numerical results will be saved in results/evaluation*.csv, POS and lemma errors made by each model will be saved in results/errorcases, and plots will be saved in results/images.
+The numerical results will be saved in results/evaluation.csv, POS and lemma errors made by each model will be saved in results/errorcases, and plots will be saved in results/images.